How to Get the Best Price for Your Run Down Home

 Curb Appeal

-With a fixer-upper, you’re not going to invest in significant landscaping or siding updates.
-But you should make sure the lawn looks clean and attractive and get the front porch and door in good shape before you list the property.
 Hire a professional lawn team to get rid of any unsightly weeds or brush, especially if the property has unkempt flower beds.
-And never underestimate the value of a coat of front door paint and a couple of simple planters flanking the entrance.
+And always appreciate the value of a coat of front door paint and a couple of simple planters flanking the entrance.

 But I Need to Sell My House ASAP!